Kochi Water Metro: Funding

 The total cost of the Water Metro project is ₹1137 crore.
-The KfW Development Bank will be providing EUR 85 million as long-term soft loan and the Government of Kerala and KMRL will be contributing ₹102 crore.
+The KfW Development Bank will provide EUR 85 million as a long-term soft loan, and the Government of Kerala and KMRL will contribute ₹102 crore.

 Operations

 Fare collection

 The minimum ticket price of the metro system is 20 rupees and the maximum ticket charge is 40 rupees.
-Weekly passes are available at 180 rupees whereas a monthly pass costs 600 rupees and a quarterly 1500.
-Single journey tickets and various travel passes are available from the ticket counters in the terminals.
+Weekly passes are available at 180 rupees, whereas a monthly pass costs 600 rupees and a quarterly 1500.
+Single journey tickets and various travel passes are available in the terminals.
 Water Metro can be accessed using the Kochi Metro One card.
 It is also possible to travel using the mobile QR code booked through the Kochi One app.
-The Automatic Fare Collection system being implemented by the Kochi Metro will be extended to water transport system which facilitates travelling the metro train and the boat using the same ticket.
+The automatic fare collection system being implemented by the Kochi Metro will be extended to water transport system which facilitates travelling the metro train and the boat using the same ticket.

-During off-peak hours Water Metro Ferries are available for rent on an hourly basis for tourism.
+During off-peak hours, Water Metro ferries are available for rent on an hourly basis for tourism.